-The report confirms that the ground is shallow topsoil over London clay with the minimum allowable ground bearing capacity of 125 kN/m2 at 3 m depth.
+The report confirms that the ground is shallow topsoil over London clay with the minimum allowable ground bearing capacity of 125 kN/m2 at 3 m depth, but only 50 kN/m2 at 2.0 m depth - the level of our proposed new lower ground level foundation slab.
 Our calculations use this limit.
-We are satisfied that the geology is capable of supporting both the loads of the proposed construction and also the necessary temporary propping (with suitable spreaders below the props).
+We are satisfied that the geology is capable of supporting both the loads of the proposed construction and also the necessary temporary works.